GriffinPlus/docker-strongswan/README.md

 docker run \
   --env VPN_HOSTNAMES="vpn.my-domain.com" \
   --env CLIENT_SUBNET_IPV4="10.0.0.0/24" \
-  --env CLIENT_SUBNET_IPV6="fd00:DEAD:BEEF::/112" \
+  --env CLIENT_SUBNET_IPV6="fd00:DEAD:BEEF:AFFE:/64" \
   cloudycube/strongwan
 ```
 Please replace the FQDN via which the VPN server is reachable from the internet and the subnets from which client IP addresses are assigned.
-In the example above the VPN server will take `10.0.0.1` and `fc00:DEAD:BEEF::1` as its own internal address and assign IPv4 addresses from `10.0.0.2` to `10.0.0.254` and IPv6 addresses from `fd00:DEAD:BEEF::2` to `fd00:DEAD:BEEF::FF` to connecting VPN clients.
+In the example above the VPN server will take `10.0.0.1` and `fc00:DEAD:BEEF:AFFE:1` as its own internal address and assign the remaining addresses to connecting VPN clients.

 ### Environment Variables

-#### ALLOW_INTERNET_ACCESS

-Determines whether VPN clients are allowed to access the internet.

-- `true`, `1` => VPN clients are allowed to access the internet.
-- `false`, `0` => VPN clients are not allowed to access the internet.

-Default Value: `true`

 #### ALLOW_INTERCLIENT_COMMUNICATION